What is tricuspid atresia?

 - Other heart defects may also be present.

 What causes tricuspid atresia?

-The heart is forming during the first eight weeks of fetal development.
-In TA, during the middle of this development period, the tricuspid valve does not develop properly.
-Ventricular development is influenced by blood flowing through it, and since no blood is able to pass through the tricuspid valve, the right ventricle remains small.
+The heart develops during the first 8 weeks of pregnancy.
+In tricuspid atresia, the tricuspid valve does not form as it should.
+Development of the ventricles is influenced by blood flowing through them.
+Since blood does not pass through the tricuspid valve, the right ventricle remains small.

 What are the symptoms of tricuspid atresia?